-Accommodation provided as part of the proposed development will not diminish the visual and aesthetic values of the landscape, as sought by part 3.5(3) of the Strategic Framework.
-Further, the low-impact and unique built form of development will complement locally iconic views pertaining to rainforest, hillslopes, bushland and rural vistas.
-Development will maintain the rural character and natural features of the regional landscape, thereby contributing to community identity and diversity.
-Development is therefore consistent with strategic outcomes articulated in respect of Community Identity and Diversity.
+In that no physical development is proposed in association with the Nature-based tourism, the land use will not diminish the visual and aesthetic values of the landscape, as sought by part 3.5(3) of the Strategic Framework.
+The land use is therefore consistent with strategic outcomes articulated in respect of Community Identity and Diversity.